musmanalibaloch/express-form-data/readme.md

 ## express-multipart-file-parser

-Use `express-multipart-file-parser` to upload files and handle other text files
+Use `express-multipart-file-parser` to upload files and handle other text fields

+# Receive file like this
+ `req.files[0]` it recieves file in an array even if its just single file

+ # Text fields

+ `req.body.fieldName`

 ## Code